A Mighty Girl's top picks of the best new books for children and teens about incredible women from around the world.

 When author Jules Verne wrote Around the World in 80 Days, New York reporter Nellie Bly thought, "I could do it in less!"
 Sponsored by her newspaper, The World, she set out on a ship across the Atlantic in 1889.
 What she didn't know was that, at the same time, another New York paper put one of their writers, Elizabeth Bisland, on a train going west — trying to beat Bly's time.
 As the race heated up and readers around the world followed their stories avidly, these two journalism pioneers knew they were making history.
 This thrilling picture book, part biography and part travel tale, will leave kids on the edge of their seats wondering who will win the race!

 As a child in the 1940s, Patricia Bath became fascinated by caring for vision when she saw a beggar with cloudy eyes.
 Most people then thought a girl — particularly an African American girl — couldn't be a doctor, but she proved them wrong and became an ophthalmologist.
-She had to fight against discrimination in her work, and she also noticed how prejudice determined whose sight was saved, and whose was lost.
 Through her pioneering work in laser eye surgery, her work as cofounder of the American Institute for the Prevention of Blindness, and her innovative concept of community preventative eye care, Dr. Bath would save the sight of people around the world.
 This inspiring book from the People Who Shaped Our World series is a fitting tribute to this compassionate woman.

 11-year-old Venetia Burney becomes fascinated by the planets after her school's "planet walk," where they place objects to represent the known planets.
 Then she learns something exciting: a new planet has been discovered, and they're still choosing a name!
 Venetia draws on her knowledge of Roman mythology and suggests the name Pluto for this planet that spends its time in the dark... and her grandfather loves the idea so much that he writes to the scientists who discover it.
 And they conclude that Pluto is the perfect name!
 This charming picture book reminds kids that the spark of curiosity can strike any time — and that anyone can make a contribution to science.